-Ameren's cash used in investing activities associated with continuing operations increased by \$64 million during 2017, compared with 2016.
-Capital expenditures increased \$56 million as a result of activity at Ameren Missouri and Ameren Illinois, discussed below.
-The \$187 million increase in capital expenditures at Ameren Missouri and Ameren Illinois was partially offset by a \$127 million decrease in capital expenditures at ATXI due to reduced spending on the Illinois Rivers project, partially offset by an increase in spending on the Spoon River project.
-During 2017 and 2016, there was no cash used in investing activities associated with discontinued operations.
+Ameren's cash used in investing activities increased \$46 million during 2017 compared with 2016, primarily as a result of increased capital expenditures of \$56 million.
+Increased capital expenditures at Ameren Missouri and Ameren Illinois, discussed below, were partially offset by a \$127 million decrease in capital expenditures at ATXI.
+Reduced spending on ATXI's Illinois Rivers project was partially offset by an increase in spending on its Spoon River project.

-Ameren Missouri's cash used in investing activities decreased by \$249 million during 2017, compared with 2016, primarily because of net money pool advances.
+Ameren Missouri's cash used in investing activities decreased \$253 million during 2017 compared with 2016, primarily because of net money pool advances.
 During 2017, Ameren Missouri received \$161 million in returns of net money pool advances compared with investing \$125 million in net money pool advances in 2016.
-This decrease was partially offset by a \$35 million increase in capital expenditures, primarily related to electric distribution and transmission system reliability and energy center projects.
+This decrease was partially offset by a \$35 million increase in capital expenditures, primarily related to electric distribution and transmission system reliability projects and energy center projects.

-Ameren Illinois' cash used in investing activities increased by \$152 million during 2017, compared with 2016, because of increased capital expenditures, primarily related to electric transmission system reliability projects and natural gas infrastructure projects.
+Ameren Illinois' cash used in investing activities increased \$152 million during 2017 compared with 2016 because of increased capital expenditures, primarily related to electric transmission system reliability projects and natural gas infrastructure projects.